balena-io/docs/CONTRIBUTING.md

 > **TL:DR** The docs version numbering adheres to [Semantic Versioning](https://semver.org/). **Please include *at least one commit* in the PR that marks the change-type for the system.**

 This change-type can be specified by adding it as a prefix, i.e., `minor: Add some new feature` while creating the commit.
-This is so the PR can be automatically versioned and a changelog generated for it by using versionbot.
+This is so the PR can be automatically versioned and a changelog generated for it by using versionist.
 One can choose one of 3 `Change-type` options on the nature of the file change.

 - `patch` - For tiny changes that include typo fixes, updating screenshots, adding clarification notes, etc.
 - `minor` - For moderate changes that include updating packages, rewriting documentation, adding new features.